MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/New-MgTeamScheduleSwapShiftChangeRequest.md

       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
-  - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
-  - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
   - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
   - `[Id <String>]`: Read-only.
-  - `[RecipientShiftId <String>]`: Shift ID for the recipient user with whom the request is to swap.
+  - `[RecipientShiftId <String>]`: ShiftId for the recipient user with whom the request is to swap.

-CREATEDBY <IMicrosoftGraphIdentitySet>: identitySet
-  - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Application <IMicrosoftGraphIdentity>]`: identity
-    - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
-    - `[Id <String>]`: Unique identifier for the identity.
-  - `[Device <IMicrosoftGraphIdentity>]`: identity
-  - `[User <IMicrosoftGraphIdentity>]`: identity

 INPUTOBJECT <ITeamsIdentity>: Identity Parameter
   - `[ChannelId <String>]`: key: id of channel